Density of group languages in shift spaces: Introduction

-Let us give a brief overview of the paper's structure. \cref{s:symbolic-dynamics} gives some preliminaries on symbolic dynamics. \cref{s:skew} recalls the definition of skew products and gives an elementary proof of our first main result, \cref{t:first-main}.
-The study of the density for shifts of finite type is handled in~\cref{s:SFT} with a proof of \cref{t:SFT} and a discussion on various notions of irreducibility. \cref{s:bifix} contains the material on bifix codes and the characterization of minimal skew products in terms of return words.
-Our third main result, namely \cref{t:second-main}, is presented in \cref{s:cobounding}, where cobounding maps are studied; the section also contains a simple sufficient condition for ergodicity of minimal closed invariant subsets.
-In \cref{s:morphic} we take a closer look at shifts generated by primitive substitutions.
+Let us give a brief overview of the paper's structure.
+Section~\ref{s:symbolic-dynamics} gives some preliminaries on symbolic dynamics.
+Section~\ref{s:skew} recalls the definition of skew products and gives an elementary proof of our first main result, Theorem~\ref{t:first-main}, which shows in particular that the density always exists.
+We also provide an alternative proof of the existence using a pointwise version of density.
+We then survey the original approach to density under Bernoulli measures in Section~\ref{sec:Bernoulli}, relying on notions from algebraic theory of formal languages.
+The study of the density for shifts of finite type is then handled in Theorem~\ref{t:second-main} together with a discussion on various notions of irreducibility.
+Section~\ref{s:bifix} contains the material on bifix codes and a characterization of minimal skew products in terms of return words.
+Our third main result, Theorem~\ref{t:third-main}, is presented in Section~\ref{s:cobounding}, where cobounding maps are studied.
+The section also contains a simple sufficient condition for ergodicity of the product measure $\nu\times\mu$ on minimal closed invariant subsets.
+In Section~\ref{s:morphic} we take a closer look at shifts generated by primitive substitutions, and we consider particular examples of skew products based on Sturmian shifts in Section~\ref{s:examples}.